 your business must register for VAT if:

-you expect your VAT taxable turnover to be more than £85,000 in the next 30-day period (this is rare – meaning you’ve one large job / very busy month ahead), or
+you expect your VAT taxable turnover to be more than £85,000 in the following 30-day period (meaning you have a very large job / very busy month ahead), or

-your business had a VAT taxable turnover of more than £85,000 over the last 12 months
+your business had a turnover of more than £85,000 over the last 12 months

 Count your turnover on a rolling 12-month basis 🗓️

-If you’re getting anywhere near the threshold you must count your turnover at the end of each month on a rolling 12-month basis, i.e. at the end of every month you must count-up your turnover for the previous 12-months.
-This is best done by creating a spreadsheet to constantly add the latest month and delete the oldest month.
-A common trap is to only count your turnover at the end of your accounting year – this is simply not the correct method and has lead to many late VAT registrations, underpaid VAT and HMRC penalties.
+If you’re getting anywhere near the threshold, you must count your turnover at the end of each month on a rolling 12-month basis, i.e. for the previous 12 months.
+To do this, download and use our VAT Turnover Tracker Spreadsheet.
+A common trap is to only count your turnover at the end of your accounting year – this is not the correct method and has led to many late VAT registrations, underpaid VAT and HMRC penalties.

 When must you submit your application to register? 📝

-You must register within 30 days of the end of the month when you went over the threshold.
+You must register within 30 days of the end of the month that you cross the threshold.

-For example: By the end of June your 12-month rolling count shows that you crossed the VAT registration threshold.
-You must submit your application to register by 30 July and you’re Effective Date of Registration (EDR) will be 1 August (notice that during July you're trading over the threshold but you're not having to charge VAT).
+For example: By the end of June, your 12-month rolling count shows that you crossed the VAT registration threshold.
+You must submit your application to register by 30 July, and your Effective Date of Registration (EDR) will be 1 August (notice that during July, you're trading over the threshold, but you do not have to charge VAT).

 Should my business voluntarily register for VAT?

-⛔ If you’re selling mostly to the general public / small businesses then VAT registration essentially becomes a cost to your business / to pass on to your customers.
-If your cost of sales is typically 50% of your sales then you would need to increase your prices by at least 10% to cover the additional cost of VAT (sales +20% output VAT, less cost of sales -20% input VAT x 50% margin).
+⛔ If you’re selling primarily to the general public or small businesses, then VAT registration essentially becomes a cost to bear.
+For example, if your Cost of Sales is typically 50% of your sales, then you would need to increase your prices by at least 10% to cover the additional cost of VAT (sales +20% output VAT, less costs -20% input VAT x 50% margin).

-✅ If you’re selling most to VAT registered businesses then it might be worthwhile voluntarily registering your business for VAT even if you’re trading under the threshold.
-Essentially your output VAT will be reclaimed by your customers and your input VAT can be reclaimed by you.
-Seek advice – the tax saving must outweigh the extra admin you’ll necessarily incur.
+✅ If you’re selling primarily to VAT-registered businesses, then voluntarily registering for VAT might be worthwhile even if you’re trading under the threshold.
+Essentially your output VAT will be reclaimed by your customers, and you can reclaim the input VAT.
+Seek advice – the tax saving needs to outweigh the extra admin.